KWDB/docs/en/sql-reference/other-sql-statements/transactions-sql.md

 The transaction guarantees ACID semantics:

 - A (Atomicity): all SQL statements are executed as an atomic transaction.
 Either all statements are executed or none of them is executed.
-- C (Consistency): after the transction is completed, the state of all data remains consistent.
+- C (Consistency): after the transactions is completed, the state of all data remains consistent.
-- I (Isolation): if multiple transactions are executed, any reads or writes performed on the database will not be impacted by other reads of writes of separate transaction occuring on the same database.
+- I (Isolation): if multiple transactions are executed, any reads or writes performed on the database will not be impacted by other reads of writes of separate transaction occurring on the same database.
 - D (Durability): durability ensures that changes to the database that are successfully committed will survive permanently, even in the case of system failure.

 KWDB supports both ​implicit and ​explicit transactions, both ensuring data consistency and integrity.

-- ​​Implicit transactions are transctions that are automatically created for each operation without using the `BEGIN` or `COMMIT` statement and automatically committed or rollbacked after the operation is completed. ​Implicit transactions provide more simplified codes and higher development efficiency. ​Implicit transactions are suitable for signle-satement operations.
+- ​​Implicit transactions are transactions that are automatically created for each operation without using the `BEGIN` or `COMMIT` statement and automatically committed or rollbacked after the operation is completed. ​Implicit transactions provide more simplified codes and higher development efficiency. ​Implicit transactions are suitable for signle-statement operations.
 If an operation succeeds, the system automatically commits the transaction.
 Otherwise, the system automatically rollbacks the transaction.
 - ​Explicit transactions are transactions that are specified by the `BEGIN` or `COMMIT` statement in an application. ​Explicit transactions provide more granular control over multi-statement operations.
 After the operation are completed, you need to manually commit or rollback the transactions.

 ## Isolation Levels